devKaos117/tech.lib/tech.lib/Networks/TCP.md

   - networks
 full_form: Transmission Control Protocol
 acronym: TCP
-tags:
-  - networks/protocol/transport
 ---

 ## Definition
-One of the core protocols of the internet suite, TCP is a connection-oriented protocol that provides a reliable, in-order, byte-stream service to applications with loss-detection capabilities on top of [[Networks/IP|IP]]
+One of the core protocols of the internet suite, TCP is a connection-oriented protocol that provides a reliable, in-order, byte-stream service to applications with loss-detection capabilities on top of [[Networks/IP|IP]]. [[Internet Protocol Suite#3.
+Transport|transport]]

 ## TCP Segment
 ```mermaid